cbrewster/cbrewster.github.io/content/posts/2020-05-21-building-brewblog.md

  * Watch the content directory and update the output locally when files change

 For this project, I chose Rust because it's the language I most enjoy writing in.
-Also Rust has excellent crates for makrdown parsing, creating CLIs, templating, and syntax parsing.
+Also Rust has excellent crates for markdown parsing, creating CLIs, templating, and syntax parsing.

 ### Building a CLI (Command Line Interface) in Rust